Transparency Code for smaller authorities

 A copy of the bank reconciliation and an explanation of any significant variances between the current and previous year(matching those provided to the auditor) are attached for completeness.
 In accordance with the requirements set out in the Transparency regulations a list of items of ex-Vat expenditure with a value exceeding £100 is also available to download.

-When Council met on 14th May 2018, it set the period for the exercise of public rights for the accounts for the year ending 31st March 2018 to commence on 18th June 2018 and to end on the 27th July 2018, as detailed in this attachment.
+When Council met on 13th May 2019, it set the period for the exercise of public rights for the accounts for the year ending 31st March 2019 to commence on 10th June 2019 and to end on the 19th July 2019, as detailed in this draft announcement.
 A summary of electors rights with respect to Council accounts can be downloaded by clicking here.

 Details of Public Land and building assets: Buckland Parish Council maintains Buckland Village Green and Pond, an area included in Surrey County Council’s listing of registered village greens as VG5, as an area of recreation for all persons living in the locality.
 The surface area of the registered village green, situated either side of Rectory Lane, Buckland is approximately 0.534 acres.
 As a registered village green this asset has always been accorded a token value of £1 in the register of fixed assets.
 The Parish Council does not own any buildings.